richsoni/richsoni-songs/one-toe-out-the-grave.md

 title: One Toe Out The Grave
 ---

-hard aint nothin mama
+Hard aint nothin'' mama
-when you done what i done
+When you done what i done
-see i sold my heart, just to keep my gun
+See i sold my heart, just to keep my gun

-hard aint nothin sister
+Hard aint nothin' sister
-when youve seen what ive seen
+When you've seen what I've seen
-ive seen myself corrupt poor people in this world that
+I've seen myself corrupt poor people in this world that
-used to call themselves clean
+Used to call themselves clean

-dont go thinkin there aint nothin
+Don't go thinkin' there aint nothin'
-there aint nothin left to save
+There aint nothin' left to save
-cause ive still got at least one
+Cause I've still got at least one
-wigglin toe out of the grave
+Wigglin' toe out of the grave

-hard aint nothin brother
+Hard aint nothin' brother
-when you heard what I heard
+When you heard what I heard
-midnight banshee cryin terror
+Midnight banshee cryin' terror
-cause of some trouble that i stirred
+Cause of some trouble that i stirred

-this place could blow at any second
+This place could blow at any second
-and there aint no second chance
+And there aint no second chance
-no whatter what you do or try, its sorta out of all our hands
+No matter what you do or try, its sorta out of all our hands

-dont go thinkin there aint nothin
+Don't go thinkin' there aint nothin'
-there aint nothin left to save
+There aint nothin' left to save
-cause ive still got at least one
+Cause I've still got at least one
-wigglin toe out of the grave
+Wigglin' toe out of the grave

-hard aint nothin mama
+Hard aint nothin' mama
-hard aint nothin sister
+Hard aint nothin' sister
-hard aint nothin brother
+Hard aint nothin' brother
-hard aint nothin no more
+Hard aint nothin' no more

-dont go thinkin there aint nothin
+Dont' go thinkin' there aint nothin'
-there aint nothin left to save
+There aint nothin' left to save
-cause ive still got at least one
+Cause I've still got at least one
-wigglin toe out of the grave
+Wigglin' toe out of the grave